Customer Story - Vodafone

-Vodafone controls access to its 5G lab with Digital Keys
+Vodafone controls access to it's 5G lab with Digital Keys smart access control

 Unlocking an innovative lab to support the development of futuristic products and services such as autonomous vehicles, or remote brain surgery with a product that is over 2000 years seemed a little insincere for Vodafone.
 That's right the old metal key lock has not changed much since it was first invented by the Romans over 2000 years ago.